morpho-org/public-allocator/README.md

 ## Overview

 [MetaMorpho](https://github.com/morpho-org/metamorpho) is a protocol for funds allocations and risk management on top of [Morpho Blue](https://github.com/morpho-org/morpho-blue).
-The Public Allocator is a contract that MetaMorpho curators can enable as [allocator](https://github.com/morpho-org/metamorpho?tab=readme-ov-file#allocator) to let anybody reallocate the vault's funds to fill their liquidity needs.
+The Public Allocator is a contract that MetaMorpho vault owners can enable as [allocator](https://github.com/morpho-org/metamorpho?tab=readme-ov-file#allocator) to let anybody reallocate the vault's funds to fill their liquidity needs.

 The Public Allocator's function `reallocateTo` ([source](https://github.com/morpho-org/public-allocator/blob/7271fbd60881ff32a466a588f99344c6bf72629a/src/PublicAllocator.sol#L108), [interface](https://github.com/morpho-org/public-allocator/blob/7271fbd60881ff32a466a588f99344c6bf72629a/src/interfaces/IPublicAllocator.sol#L62)) reallocates some liquidity from multiple markets to one market.
 It takes as input `withdrawals`, a list of pairs, which will be the markets and amounts that will be reallocated, and `supplyMarketParams`, a `MarketParams`, which is the market in which to supply the reallocated funds.